markus-gerber/vnv-heap/evaluation/README.md

   - Consistent: We include the full source code and evaluation scripts for the current version of the paper.
   - Complete: We include everything except for the hardware which we can not include directly.
-If you seek to reproduce the results using the hardware, please contact us and we will do our best to give you access to the board.
+If you seek to reproduce the results using the hardware, please contact us.
+We will do our best to give you access to the board.
   - Exercisable: See "Run the Test Suite in a VM" and "Plot Evaluation Results"
 - Artifacts Evaluated – Reusable v1.1